 Graduate student activities and requirements after the first semester

 Each graduate student must meet with the graduate coordinator before each new semester for approval of courses to take the next semester.
 Early in the final semester of a graduate student’s coursework the student should ask the graduate coordinator to prepare a final degree plan.
-Once this plan has been accepted by the College of Graduate Studies the student should apply for candidacy.
+Once the College of Graduate Studies has accepted this plan the student should apply for candidacy.
 When the candidacy application is accepted, and the student has passed his thesis or project defense and cumulative exam the student is set for graduation.

 Questions about the Chemistry graduate program

 Graduate students who have questions about any facet of the graduate program are encouraged to talk to the graduate coordinator for answers and clarification about any aspects of the graduate program.

 This page was last updated on: January 23, 2014